hpc/charliecloud/doc/ch-image.rst

   E: seteuid 100 failed - seteuid (22: Invalid argument)
   E: setgroups 0 failed - setgroups (1: Operation not permitted)

-Charliecloud provides two different workaround to avoid these problems.
+Charliecloud provides two different mechanisms to avoid these problems.
 Both involve lying to the containerized process about privileged system calls, but at very different levels of complexity.